OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - the custom activities,
 - the excluded activity types.

-Data sharing via `UIActivity` works by creating a `UIActivityViewController` and passing it the desired data (URLs, text, a picture) on [`init(activityItems:applicationActivities:)`](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622019-init).
+Data sharing via `UIActivity` works by creating a `UIActivityViewController` and passing it the desired data (URLs, text, a picture) on [`init(activityItems:applicationActivities:)`](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622019-init "UIActivityViewController init(activityItems:applicationActivities:)").

-As we mentioned before, it is possible to exclude some of the sharing mechanisms via the controller's [`excludedActivityTypes` property](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622009-excludedactivitytypes).
+As we mentioned before, it is possible to exclude some of the sharing mechanisms via the controller's [`excludedActivityTypes` property](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622009-excludedactivitytypes "UIActivityViewController excludedActivityTypes").
 It is highly recommended to do the tests using the latest versions of iOS as the number of activity types that can be excluded can increase.
 The developers have to be aware of this and **explicitely exclude** the ones that are not appropriate for the app data.
 Some activity types might not be even documented like "Create Watch Face".

 If having the source code, you should take a look at the `UIActivityViewController` and: